jcjg97/business-financial-analytics/README.md

 # Business Financial Analytics & Automated Reporting

 This repository demonstrates an **end-to-end financial analytics workflow** using SQL, Python, R, Excel, and Power BI.
-The project is designed to simulate real business needs in financial reporting, KPI analysis and dashboard creation.
+The project is designed to simulate real business needs in financial reporting, financial prediction, KPI analysis and dashboard creation.

 ---